thoun/noah/README.md

 ## TODO
-TOCHECK roomates : text says only 1 of each animal on the ark, but it's in the ferry ? all ferries become roomates ferries ? solo mode : lion & giraffe powers, what to do with fleeing animal for crocodile ? stats
+TOCHECK roomates : text says only 1 of each animal on the ark, but it's in the ferry ? all ferries become roomates ferries ? solo mode : lion & giraffe powers, what to do with fleeing animal for crocodile ? is lion weight checked before or after is power is done ? hide point marker in solo mode